AizhanSmekenova/Drum-Kit/README.md

 # Drum-Kit

-In this project I completely reproduced the drummer kit:
+In this project I completely reproduced the drummer kit.
+Can play your masterpies just by clicking those boxes on screen

 https://aizhansmekenova.github.io/Drum-Kit/